Dental Implants in Steele Creek, Charlotte

 Most of us expect to keep our teeth for a lifetime, but it doesn’t always happen that way.
 According to data published by the American College of Prosthodontists, almost 120 million people have one tooth missing, and 36 million are missing all their teeth.

 If you are seeking tooth replacement in Charlotte, NC, you have options for replacement.
-But the preferred method for tooth replacement is dental implants.
+But of those options, the preferred method for tooth replacement is dental implants.
 Dental implants are the tooth replacement option that looks, feels, and functions the most like natural teeth.

 - What are dental implants?

-- What are the benefits of choosing dental implants?
+- What are some advantages of dental implants?

 - What is the process like for getting implants?